 Swimming and Diving

 - At Clark, we believe a student’s investment in education should have lifelong and wide-ranging returns.
-Our educational model, Liberal Education and Effective Practice (LEEP), enables students to translate their studies into remarkable careers and purposeful, accomplished lives.
+Our educational model enables students to translate their studies into remarkable careers and purposeful, accomplished lives.

 - Clark graduates are engaged with the world and working to improve it.
-Our alumni are driving innovations in their fields, following their passions and leading lives of consequence and fulfillment.
-The most popular industries for Clark graduates are non-profit, finance and business, high tech, healthcare and communications.
-Recent employers include Bloomberg, Forbes Magazine, the Ministry of Spain, New York State Psychiatric Institute, the Peace Corps and Teach for America.
+Our alumni are driving innovations in their fields, following their passions, and leading lives of consequence and fulfillment.
+The most popular industries for Clark graduates are non-profit, finance and business, high tech, healthcare, and communications.
+Recent employers include Amazon, Forbes Magazine, Blue Cross Blue Shield, Google, Bloomberg, Massachusetts General Hospital, Boston Public Schools, the Peace Corps, and many others.

-- Approximately 40% of our alumni go on to graduate school–many of them in our Fifth-Year Free Accelerated BA/MA program, where they earn their graduate degree tuition free.
-Alumni who attend graduate school outside of Clark pursue everything from law and medical degrees to master’s in business, the sciences and humanities.
-Some of our most recent graduates are attending Harvard, Yale, the London School of Economics, Columbia and NYU among many other excellent graduate schools.
+- Approximately 43% of our alumni go immediately to graduate school–many of them to Clark’s Fifth-Year Free Accelerated BA/MA program, where they earn their graduate degree tuition free.
+Alumni who attend graduate school outside of Clark pursue everything from law and medical degrees to master’s in business, the sciences, and humanities.
+Some of our most recent graduates are attending Harvard, Yale, the London School of Economics, Columbia, Princeton, and Oxford University, among many other excellent graduate schools.

 - Average GPA: 3.66

 - Clark is test optional.
-Read more about our policy.
+Read more about our process.